dcoates83/Azure-Sky-Ragdolls/pages/index.md

               <strong>credible and reliable</strong>
               information; about all breeds of cats, their care, spaying and neutering, breeding, genetics, cat shows
-              and registration.
-As well as picking a breeder and a kitten.
-As a breeder/owner we find their support second to none, and highly recommend you visit the site for current, reliable, and interesting information about all cats.
+              and registration, as well as picking a breeder and a kitten.
+As a breeder/owner we find their support second to none, and highly recommend you visit their site for current, reliable, and interesting information about all cats.
             </p>
           </div>
 </section>
 <section id="sopia">
           <div class="container-text">
-            <h2>Our assistant kitten worker - Nanny Sophia</h2>
+            <h2>Our assistant kitten worker<br>
+            -Nanny Sophia-</h2>
             <div class="sophia">
               <img src="assets/sophia-2.png" alt="sophia" />
               <img src="assets/sophia-3.jpeg" alt="sophia" />